-- Link the outlet lakes to the SUBIDs of your model. - Complete LakeData.txt, see Fig. 15, with lake depths, outlet curves, regulation volumes, regulation routines, etc. where available.
+- Link the outlet lakes to the SUBID's of your model. - Complete lakedata.txt, see Fig. 15, with lake depths, outlet curves, regulation volumes, regulation routines, etc. where available.
 Use default depth for lakes where data is not available.
-A lot of information can be found on internet. - Give the lakes and multibasin lakes correct ldtype. - Give all the parts of a multibasin lakes the same lakeid to show that they are belonging to the same lake. - GeoData.txt must have a link to LakeData.txt.
-The column lakadataid is used in both GeoData.txt and LakeData.txt for this purpose. - Calibrate outlet curves and regulation routines for lakes with gauging stations near the outlet (i.e. run HYPE) - General rating curves or regulation routines may be possible to use for different regions or reservoirs for different purposes if no discharge data or water level data is available.
+A lot of information can be found on internet. - Geodata.txt must have a link to lakedata.txt.
+The column "lakadataid" is used in both geodata.txt and lakedata.txt for this purpose. - Calibrate outlet curves and regulation routines for lakes with gauging stations near the outlet (i.e. run HYPE) - General rating curves or regulation routines may be possible to use for different regions or reservoirs for different purposes if no discharge data or water level data is available.

 Figure 15 (click to enlarge): Example of LakeData.txt.
 The LakeDataID is the link between GeoData.txt and LakeData.txt files.
 If a SUBID has a LakeDataID in GeoData.txt, the olake in this SUBID will be calculated according to the information in LakeData.txt.
 Black rows show some typical lakes, blue rows shows an example how to set up a multi-basin lake.
-The last blue row (also the outlet of the olake), keeps the rating and regulation parameters for the entire lake.
+The first blue row (bold) summerizes all basins.
 The red rows show some typical reservoirs.
-See more information about this file in LakeData.txt.
+See more information about this file in Lakedata.txt.